OguzhanCOG/EnhanceFX/README.md

 ## Legal & Notices

 [1]: EnhanceFX™ VI builds on V, introducing enhanced HDR support and additional new features to be revealed soon.
+MoE, and X billion + parameter size being considered, but this is not certain!!!

 All current repository clones/pulls should be aware of the changes made to the series in light of version 6.0.0 and onwards.
 V's architecture & card is on track for repo-limited deprecation.